NAVYASHREE-N/Bibliohub/README.md

 PORT=5000
 MONGO_URI=mongodb://localhost:27017/bookstore
 JWT_SECRET=your_jwt_secret_key
-Optional: Add .env in frontend/ if you're using Vite or React env variables.
+Optional: Add .env in frontend/if you're using Vite or React env variables.

 4. Run the app
 In two separate terminals: